ST10029256/rugby-ai-pedictor/DEPLOYMENT.md

 - **Optimized Models**: Stored in `artifacts_optimized/`
 - **Legacy Models**: Stored in `artifacts/` (fallback)
-- **Automatic Updates**: Models are updated every 2 hours when new games are completed or upcoming games are added
+- **Automatic Updates**: Models are updated when pushing to GitHub and new games are found

 ## 🏉 Supported Leagues